An elliptical accretion disk following the tidal disruption event AT 2020zso: Discussion

 One notable feature of the transient emission is the presence of double-peaked high-ionisation lines, He\,\textsc{ii} and N III $\lambda 4640$.
 To our knowledge, these are the first high ionisation line with an observed geometry similar to H$\alpha$ in both TDEs and AGNs.
 In AGNs, double-peaked profiles are observed in low-ionisation lines such as the Balmer lines and sometimes Mg\,\textsc{ii}, but no clear double-peaked profiles have been found yet in the (high ionisation) UV resonance lines \citep{Eracleous2009}.
 This may be related to the (typically) much higher optical depth in the high ionisation lines, which are thought to form in the densest parts of the accretion disk (wind).
 The likeness of He\,\textsc{ii} to H$\alpha$ suggests that the optical depth in both lines is similar, and hence they originate from largely the same physical region, as we infer from our accretion disk modeling.

 Finally, we find marginal evidence for an additional Gaussian component near systemic velocity, with a width of $\sim 1000-2000$ km s$^{-1}$, for the epoch at +10 days (Fig. \ref{fig:elldisk_fit}).
 This component is very similar to the geometries found for Seyfert 1 galaxies with double-peaked emission lines \citep{Ho1997, Schimoia2017, Storchi2017}; it can be interpreted as originating in clouds outside of the accretion disk or outside of the disk plane (e.g. produced from a slow accretion disk wind), and hence they have lower velocity widths and are found near rest velocity.
 This component appears variable, as it does not appear prominently in the spectra around peak light whereas the triple peaked structure is very clear at +16 days.
+The difference of this component between the H$\alpha$ and He\,\textsc{ii} spectra is likely a result of a degeneracy with the additional Gaussian model, leading to a slightly different inferred orientation angle (this component prominently appears for $\phi >$230 degrees).
 In the interpretation as a disk wind, this variability could be intrinsic: if the wind is initially optically thin (and hence appears as a weak contribution to the overall flux) but over time intensifies (e.g. if the disk reaches a steady state) and becomes optically thick, it will become stronger over time.
 Alternatively, the wind component may remain steady, but because it is superposed onto the accretion disk contribution (which is observed to diminish over time) it appears variable, becoming more prominent as the accretion disk flux decreases.
 Our spectra are not of sufficient quality (in terms of SNR) to distinguish between these scenarios.

 Higher signal-to-noise ratio, medium resolution spectroscopy (R$\gtrsim$ 5000) of future double-peaked TDEs can help to shed more light on the presence and evolution of this component.